We Built Video Notes Because We Needed It Ourselves

 Product

-Web-based AI tool that converts YouTube videos into structured, searchable notes
+Web-based AI tool that converts YouTube videos into structured, searchable notes, with a Chrome Extension for direct YouTube extraction and export to Text, PDF, and Markdown

 Users